Key Takeaways

 Having social anxiety disorder can make it hard to date for many reasons.
 It can make you fear meeting new people and worry about how others will perceive you.
 However, know that social anxiety is a treatable condition.
 With the right support, you can learn to manage your worries and improve your confidence, communication skills, and self-esteem.

 When you need mental health care you can access from the comfort of home, we invite you to explore Rula.
 Our therapist-matching program makes it easy to find an in-network therapist who offers the specialized care you deserve.
 And thanks to our extensive network, you won’t wait months for an appointment.
-In just a few minutes you can select a provider and make your first appointment as early as this week.
+In just a few minutes you can select a provider and make your first appointment as soon as tomorrow.

 More From Rula